 Acid reflux is a condition in which acid from the stomach is pushed into the esophagus, resulting in heartburn.
 Though nearly everyone will experience acid reflux at some point in their lives, people who have reflux two or more times per week have gastroesophageal reflux disease or GERD.
 Though medical treatments are available to help manage GERD, our practice also works with patients to develop an anti-reflux regimen that will stave off uncomfortable symptoms.

-know that approximately 60 percent of all adults in the U.S. will experience acid reflux symptoms in a given year?
+Did you know…know that approximately 60 percent of all adults in the U.S. will experience acid reflux symptoms in a given year?
 Many of them – approximately 20 percent – will have symptoms on a weekly basis.
 Though reflux can occur at any time, most people complain of symptoms at night, when symptoms often disrupt sleep.
-Raising the head of the bed can help keep acid in the stomach and improve rest at night.
+Raising the head of the bed can help keep acid in the stomach and improve rest at night. |

 Frequently Asked Questions